ssubas999/subedi-chat-app/README.md

 - Creating a component on react was quite frustrating in some cases.
 However, I created multiple components sucessfully for this project.
 - Took a time to understand the tree to components.
 - Websocket was the first technology that I have worked with that can have two-way communication over single TCP.
 Took long time to understand how does it exactly works.
 - I think PostgreSQL is quite problematic on iteself and used psycopg2 library for ease.
 However, psycopg2 created more complexity than expected.
-Which is still an issue.
+I fixed it by completely avoiding use of psycopg2.

 ### Known Problems:
-Even though I don't have any known problems while running on AWS, this application doesn't work as expected after deploying on heroku.
-I Tried to deploy on heroku more than 5 times with different configuration but didn't solve the issue.
-I think it is the problem with certain version of psycopg2 library that I used to acces PostgreSQL.
+This app doesn't have any known problems as of my knowledge.